Teaching is a popular career choice for graduates and a wide range of training routes are available to get into different areas of education.

 - TARGETjobs Teaching Guide - A dedicated resource for 2021 with information about options, application processes and routes into different areas of teaching.

 - UCAS Teacher Training - Information outlining the routes, entry requirements and statutory teaching standards across the UK.

 - Teach First - Information and resources about opportunities through the charity, including the Leadership Development Programme.

 - FE Advice - Information about the FE and Skills sector in England, including information about becoming a teacher and information for training and qualifications.

-What do ITT providers look for?
+What do Initial Teacher Training (ITT) providers look for?

 - Clarity of thought

 - The ability to write clearly and persuasively

 - Awareness of the course/role